 The task we are going to use in this OpenSesame tutorial is a version of the Flanker Task.
-In the version we are going to use here the task is to respond, as quickly and accurate as possible, to the direction of an arrow.
-The arrow will be surrounded by either arrows pointing in the same direction (congruent; e.g., “<<<<<“) or in the other direction (incongruent: “>><>>”).
+In the version we will use here, the task is to respond, as quickly and accurately as possible, to the direction of an arrow.
+The arrow will be surrounded by either arrow pointing in the same direction (congruent; e.g., “<<<<<“) or in the other direction (incongruent: “>><>>”).
 In the example, there will be four practice trials and 128 test trials.
-Each trial, whether practice or test, will start with the presentation of a fixation cross for 2000ms.
+Each trial, whether practice or test, will start with presenting a fixation cross for 2000ms.
 Following the fixation cross, the target and flankers will be presented (also for 2000ms).
 The general layout can be seen in the figure below.

-In this tutorial we start with OpenSesame’s default template:
+In this tutorial, we start with OpenSesame’s default template:

 When this is done, I renamed the welcome sketchpad to “WelcomeScreen” (click on the blue text to rename it).
-In the “WelcomeScreen” we are going to add text containing the task instructions.
-To change the text double-click on “OpenSesame 3.1 Jazzy James” (or whatever text your version of OpenSesame will have):
+In the “WelcomeScreen” we will add text containing the task instructions.
+To change the text, double-click on “OpenSesame 3.1 Jazzy James” (or whatever text your version of OpenSesame will have):

-In this dialogue we will type our welcome and task instructions and the text in the sketchpad will change accordingly:
+In this dialogue, we will type our welcome and task instructions, and the text in the sketchpad will change accordingly:

 Creating the practice trials

 The next step is to create a loop for our practice trials by dragging and dropping the loop object under our welcome screen.
 We put it under our welcome screen and give it the name “practice_trials” by clicking on the new_loop (blue text).
-In our case, we add 4 trials.
-First, we name 4 columns, targets, congruent, and correct_response.
+In our case, we add four trials.
+First, we name four columns, targets, congruent, and correct_response.
 In the column targets, we put the four different types of stimuli we are going to use in our example (e.g., “<<<<<“, “>><>>”, “>>>>>”, and “<<><<“) and in the column congruent we put 0 and 1 for congruent and incongruent trials, respectively.
 Finally, we add the correct response in the last column (“x” for pointing left and “m” for pointing right).

 Inserting a sequence

-It is important, that we write “targets” within the brackets because this is what tells OpenSesame to get the text we wrote in the column earlier (the practice loop).
+It is important that we write “targets” within the brackets because this is what tells OpenSesame to get the text we wrote in the column earlier (the practice loop).
 As you may notice in the image below, we also set the duration to 2000ms and increased the font size (36 px).
 What seems to be important here is to untick HTML.
-Using the HTML setting it seems like the arrows (“<“) looks a bit weird, namely.
-Since we don’t typically use the data from practice trials we skip, in this OpenSesame tutorial, how to collect responses.
+Using the HTML setting, it seems like the arrows (“<“) look a bit weird, namely.
+Since we don’t typically use the data from practice trials, we skip how to collect responses in this OpenSesame tutorial.
 We will look at this when we create our test trials, however.

 Creating the test trials

-A neat thing with OpenSesame is that we can copy our practice loop by right clicking on it.
-This way we can skip creating a new loop, new sequence, and so on.
+A neat thing with OpenSesame is that we can copy our practice loop by right-clicking it.
+This way, we can skip creating a new loop, sequence, and so on.
 In this case, we copy the practice loop unlinked so that we can add trials to our experiment block: